Find the right financing for your brand new set of wheels.

 What types of new car loans are available?

 - Secured car loan.
-A secured car loan is a loan where the bank uses the new car as collateral if you default on payments.
+Most car loans uses the new car as collateral if you default on payments.
 The interest rate is typically less than what comes with an unsecured loan because there’s less risk for the lender.

 - Variable rate car loan.
-Variable rate means that interest rates fluctuate according to the market rate.
-The variable rate might be cheaper now, but payments can increase if the rates go up — making it difficult to maintain a fixed budget.
+Variable rate means that interest rates can increase or decrease according to the lending market.
+The variable rates can potentially be cheaper or more expensive than fixed rates.

 - Bad credit car loan.
 If your credit history has suffered a few black marks and you need a new car, you can consider a bad credit car loan.
 These loans often come with higher interest rates due to higher risk.